Gulliver's Travels

-Plot
+Plot summary

 Locations visited by Gulliver, according to Arthur Ellicott Case.
 Case contends that the maps in the published text were drawn by someone who did not follow Swift's geographical descriptions; to correct this, he makes changes such as placing Lilliput to the east of Australia instead of the west.

 Part I: A Voyage to Lilliput

 The travel begins with a short preamble in which Lemuel Gulliver gives an outline of his life and history before his voyages.